 You can make an appointment to see the TAs.
 Just email them.

 The goal of this course is to teach students how to design, implement, test, debug and publish smartphone applications on java based android phones.
 Students will learn how to take their innovative ideas from conception to the android market through a series of rigorous hands-on programming assignments and group projects.

 This is an introductory course aimed at undergraduate students (but graduate students are most welcome) who have Java programming experience.
 However, there is a significant amount of programming in this course requiring a commitment on the part of the student.

-Topics covered: the android development environment including eclipse, android SDK and phone emulator; key programming paradigms; UI design including views and activities; data persistence including SQLite; content providers; messaging and networking; phone sensors, location based services (e.g., Google Maps), background services; broadcast receivers; cloud programming using App Engine; and publishing applications to the android market.
+Topics covered: the android development environment including the Android Studio IDE; key programming paradigms; UI design including views and activities; data persistence including SQLite; content providers; messaging and networking; phone sensors, location based services (e.g., Google Maps), background services; broadcast receivers; cloud programming using App Engine; and publishing applications to the android market.

 Android programming concepts are reinforced through a set of thematic programming exercises that introduce these topics and incrementally allow the student to build a complex application; that is, programming labs form a set of components that collectively implement a continuous sensing application.
 The resulting phone app allows user to log their exercises (e.g., walks, runs) and display them on Google maps.

 A key part of this course is group projects where students will work in small teams for joint problem solving.
 This should be a fun, creative and group-oriented experience.
 You will need to be organized to do well in the allotted time.